Irreligion in the United States: Demographics

+At the beginning of the 21st century, about one in every seven Americans was completely indifferent to religion.
+Between 38 to 40 percent of the adult population in the United States had no formal religious affiliation.
+Nearly 20% of all Americans considered themselves interested in spiritual issues.

 A 2007 Barna group poll found that about 20 million people say they are atheist, have no religious faith, or are agnostic, with 5 million of that number claiming to be atheists.
 The study also found that "[t]hey tend to be more educated, more affluent and more likely to be male and unmarried than those with active faith" and that "only 6 percent of people over 60 have no faith in God, and one in four adults ages 18 to 22 describe themselves as having no faith."

 In the 2008 American Religious Identification Survey (ARIS) report, 15% of the US population identified as having "no religion", almost double the 1990 figure.

-Irreligiosity is often under-reported in American surveys; many more express lack of faith in god or have alternative views on god (e.g. deism), than those who self-identify as atheists, agnostics and the like.
+Irreligiosity is often under-reported in American surveys; many more express lack of faith in God or have alternative views on God (e.g. deism), than those who self-identify as atheists, agnostics and the like.
 In 2012, 23% of religious affiliates did not consider themselves to be "religious", though this is subjective.

-The number of atheists and agnostics found in common surveys tends to be quite low since, for instance, according to the 2019 Pew Research Center survey they were 3.1% and 4% respectively and according to the 2014 General Social Survey they were 4% and 5% respectively.
-However, their self-identification and actual views on God do differ since one study observed that out of people who did not believe in God or a universal spirit, only 24% actually self-identified as "atheists" and 15% as "agnostics".
+The number of atheists and agnostics found in common surveys tends to be quite low since, for instance, according to the 2019 Pew survey they were 4 and 5% respectively and according to the 2014 General Social Survey they were 4% and 5% respectively.
+In a 2007 Pew Forum U.S. Religious Landscape Survey, self-identification and actual views on God differed: out of all the adults who did not believe in God or a universal spirit, 24% self-identified as "Atheists".
+The others answered: "Nothing in particular" (35%), "Agnostics" (15%), one of five Christian choices (14%), "Jewish" (4%), "Buddhists" (3%), "Other religions" (4%) and "Don't know/Refused" (2%).
 In one 2018 research paper using indirect probabilistic methods with considerable uncertainty estimated that 26% of Americans are atheists, which is much higher than the 3%-11% rates that are consistently found in surveys.

-A 2012 study by the Pew Research Center reported that, of the U.S. adult population, 19.6% had no religious affiliation and an additional 16% identified as "neither spiritual nor religious".
+A 2012 study by Pew reported that, of the U.S. adult population, 19.6% had no religious affiliation and an additional 16% identified as "neither spiritual nor religious".
 Furthermore, atheists made up 2.4% and agnostics made up 3.3% of the US population.
 It also notes that a third of adults under the age of 30 are religiously unaffiliated.
 However, out of the religiously unaffiliated demographic: the majority describe themselves either as a religious (18%) or as spiritual but not religious (37%) while a significant minority (42%) considers themselves neither spiritual nor religious.
 Additionally, out of the unaffiliated: 68% believe in God, 12% are atheists, 17% are agnostics and overall 21% of the religiously unaffiliated pray every day.